denoland/docs/runtime/reference/cli/compiler.md

 `deno compile` allows you to create self-contained executables from a TypeScript or JavaScript file.

-This feature allows distribution of a Deno application to system that does not have Deno installed.
+This feature allows distribution of a Deno application to systems that do not have Deno installed.
 Under the hood, `deno compile` bundles a slimmed down version of the Deno runtime along with your JavaScript or TypeScript code.